simonw/til/mastodon/custom-domain-mastodon.md

 ## Finding people to follow

 I started by following `@jacob@jacobian.org` and `@andrew@aeracode.org`.
 Then I looked at who they were following.
 Then I tweeted about my new account and started following-back people who followed me.

+## The iPhone app is really good

+I installed [the official Mastodon app](https://apps.apple.com/us/app/mastodon-for-iphone-and-ipad/id1571998974) on my iPhone.
+It's really good!
+I signed in by giving it my `https://fedi.simonwillison.net/` address, and now it's sending me notifications and generally working exactly how I would want it to.